 3. Unlock Disabled iPhone Using DFU Mode Restore

 If you are unable to put iPhone in Recovery Mode, you can try to Unlock iPhone using DFU Mode.

-DFU Mode will erase all the data on your iPhone, including its Lock Screen Passcode and provide you with the option to restore as New iPhone or restore from an iTunes or iCloud Backup.
+DFU Mode will erase all the data on your iPhone, including its Lock Screen Passcode and provide you with the option to restore your device as New iPhone.

 The steps to put iPhone into DFU Mode vary, depending the model of your iPhone and can be found in this guide: How to Enter DFU Mode on iPhone.